Section Six 3/4: The Engine Wars:

 – Generally two things influence how loud an exhaust is:

-C. Construction (inside and outside) and Flow of Exhaust Gases
+C. Construction (inside and outside) and Flow of Exhaust Gases on the inside

 D. Purpose or Intended Function (racing, cruising, off road, Original Equipment)